Create a presentation in Keynote on iPad

 To end the presentation, pinch closed anywhere on the screen.
 For more ways to show a presentation, see Play a presentation on your iPhone or iPad.

-To close the presentation, tap Presentations or in the top-left corner of the screen.
+To close the presentation, tap in the top-left corner of the screen.

 Your presentation is saved automatically as you work, so you don’t lose your work when you close the presentation.
 Closing the presentation doesn’t quit Keynote.